yangzhongke/Zack.EFCore.Batch/README.md

 This library utilizes the EF Core to translate the lambda expression to SQL statement, so it supports nearly all the lambda expressions which EF Core supports.

 The following databases have been tested that they can work well with Zack.EFCore.Batch: MS SQLServer(Microsoft.EntityFrameworkCore.SqlServer), MySQL(Pomelo.EntityFrameworkCore.MySql), PostgreSQL(Npgsql.EntityFrameworkCore.PostgreSQL).
 In theory, as long as a database has its EF Core 5 Provider , the database can be supported by this library.
-In another words, if you are using a database that does not already have an EF Core 5 Provider, the library will not support it either.
+If you are using a database that is not currently supported, please submit an issue.
+I can usually complete the development within one working day.

 [Report of this library](https://www.reddit.com/r/dotnetcore/comments/k1esra/how_to_batch_delete_or_update_in_entity_framework/)